capogreco/capogreco.github.io/_posts/2022-09-03-recursion.md

 **also inspired by [this blog](https://www.bryanbraun.com/2021/03/24/infinitely-nested-iframes/) post by Bryan Braun 🤓

----
+## To understand recursion

+... you must first understand recursion.

 At its heart, recursion is self-reference.
 Recursive functions are functions that call themselves.
 You could call it a fancy way of iterating, but I believe the history of recursive functions may in fact pre-date for-loops, so maybe a better description might be **the OG way of iterating**.
-However, recursion can do branching self-similarity, something which is very clunky, if not impossible, to engineer with `for` loops.
+However, recursion can do branching self-similarity, something which is very clunky, if not impossible, to engineer merely with for-loops.
 We will explore the idea of branching self-similarity in the examples that follow.

-This post will explore some of the ideas from [The Coding Train: Algorithmic Botany](https://thecodingtrain.com/tracks/algorithmic-botany), which we will endeavour to recreate without p5, in vanilla javascript (ie. with [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)).
+This post will explore some of the ideas from [The Coding Train: Algorithmic Botany](https://thecodingtrain.com/tracks/algorithmic-botany), which we will endeavour to recreate without p5, in plain javascript (ie. with [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)).

 ##  Vectors: a sensible provision